Close Menu

 Challenges in Implementation

-• Use fast-loading technologies like AJAX or headless APIs
+• Adopt fast asynchronous technologies like AJAX or headless APIs to improve filter responsiveness

 Filter Logic: Manual vs. Automated Curation